13 Resume Mistakes That Make You Look Dumb

 It is particularly important to proofread carefully if you are applying for jobs that require writing skills and/or attention to detail.
 For a potential future boss, your resume is your first work sample and should reflect your ability to write, edit, and proofread if hired.

-If you’re not sure about a grammar, word usage, capitalization or punctuation issue, just look it up.
+If you’re not sure about grammar, word usage, capitalization or punctuation issue, just look it up.
 Grammar Girl is just one great resource for practical application of grammar rules.

 2. Sloppy formatting and fonts